olabulwark/lc-dashboard/README.md

 ---

-## 2. Set Up the Google Apps Script Proxy
+## 2. Set Up the Google Apps Script Proxy *(Optional)*

-The dashboard uses a single Google Apps Script project as a server-side proxy for CLA sheet fetches, Wowhead item lookups, and (optionally) WarcraftLogs OAuth and GraphQL.

-### Create the Project

-1. Go to [script.google.com](https://script.google.com) and click **New project**
-2. This repo contains four script files in `scripts/` — add each as a separate file within the same project:
-   - `proxy.gs` — CLA sheet fetches and Wowhead item lookups
-   - `wcl-proxy.gs` — WarcraftLogs OAuth and GraphQL (only needed if you plan to enable warcraftlogs integration)
-   - `icon-lookup.gs` — item icon lookups by Wowhead ID
-   - `main.gs` — file that routes all requests to the correct handler
-3. Click **Deploy → New deployment**
-4. Type: **Web app** · Execute as: **Me** · Who has access: **Anyone**
-5. Click **Deploy** and copy the URL and set this as your `apps_script` value in `config.json`
+The Apps Script proxy enables fetching CLA data directly from Google Sheets by URL, loading item icons from Wowhead, and fetching Warcraftlogs player data. **This step is optional** and requires a non-trivial amount of work. — if you leave `"enable_apps_script": false` in `config.json`, you can skip it entirely and paste CLA CSV data manually in the dashboard instead.

+If you want to enable Apps Script, see **[APPS-SCRIPT.md](APPS-SCRIPT.md)** for full setup instructions.

 ---